-Hezbollah's Identity 3
+Hezbollah's identity 3

-Wilayat al-Faqih and the 1985 Open Letter: Hezbollah's Khomeinist Doctrine 3

 Military vs. Political Wing?
 4

 Hezbollah in Service of Iran 5

-Iran's Support for Hezbollah 6
+Iran's Support for Hezbollah 7

-Hezbollah's "Resistance Economy" 8
+Hezbollah's "Resistance Economy" 9

-Hezbollah in Lebanon 8
+Hezbollah in Lebanon 9

-Hezbollah's "Foreign Policy" 11
+Hezbollah's "Foreign Policy" 13

-Hezbollah's Future 12
+Hezbollah's Future 13

-Hezbollah's Identity
+Hezbollah's identity

-Lebanon-based Hezbollah is a transnational Shiite Islamist group founded by Iran in 1982, following the ideology of absolute Wilayat al-Faqih, as expounded by Tehran's late Supreme Leader, Ayatollah Ruhollah Musavi Khomeini.
+Lebanon-based Hezbollah is a transnational Shiite Islamist group founded by Iran in 1981, following the ideology of absolute Wilayat al-Faqih, as expounded by Tehran's late Supreme Leader, Ayatollah Ruhollah Musavi Khomeini.
 Since its inception, Hezbollah has engaged in terrorist activities, targeting its own and Iran's enemies, both in Lebanon and abroad.
 Its activities have earned the organization and many of its members terror designations by the United States Departments of State and Treasury, as well as by other countries.